Notre Dame in China Notre Dame leaders visit Hong Kong, Chengdu and Beijing

 Genesis Beijing, the complex of buildings housing the Notre Dame Beijing Global Gateway.

-Global Gateways are operated by Notre Dame International, and provide hubs for exchanges between scholars, students, and leaders from universities, government, business, and the community.
+Global Gateways are operated by Notre Dame Global, and provide hubs for exchanges between scholars, students, and leaders from universities, government, business, and the community.
 The Gateway’s new home in Beijing is indicative of China’s explosive prosperity, located as it is in the Genesis Beijing complex.
 Besides office space for the likes of Notre Dame, GE and the BBC, the Genesis Beijing includes an art museum, outdoor gardens and concert spaces, lecture halls, a public library, and a five-star Bulgari Hotel.

 It is the vision of the owners to have all the occupants of the high-rise glass towers come to know each other by name, engage in joint projects, and share the cultural amenities of this sparkling architectural gem in the city’s center.